African-American culture: Cinema

 African-American films typically feature an African-American cast and are targeted at an African-American audience.
 More recently, Black films feature multicultural casts, and are aimed at multicultural audiences, even if American Blackness is essential to the storyline.

+Sports and recreation

+Baseball used to be a major sport among African Americans; however, basketball (particularly streetball) has replaced it to a substantial extent in recent decades.

+Black athletes have achieved disproportionate success in some sports, and at the professional level, they constitute the majority of NFL and NBA athletes.

+African Americans played a significant role in desegregating American society through sports.
+For example, baseball was segregated in the aftermath of the Civil War until Jackie Robinson broke the MLB color line in 1947.
+In modern times, sports have been pursued by the poorer sections of the community as a way out of economic struggle.

+Games

+Card games such as bid whist, spades, tonk, pitty-pat, and rummy are traditionally enjoyed by African Americans at familial gatherings.
+"Talkin' the board" is not allowed in any game.

+Hand games that trickled from Africa are also prominent in Black American culture.
+Double This, Double That, Mama Mama Can't You See, Slide Baby, Miss Mary Mack, Down, Down Baby, Rockin' Robin (Tweet), Down by the Banks of the Hanky Panky, and Shame, Shame, Shame are kinesthetic games enjoyed predominantly by young Black girls.

 Museums

-The African-American Museum Movement emerged during the 1950s and 1960s to preserve the heritage of the African-American experience and to ensure its proper interpretation in American history.
+The African American Museum Movement emerged during the 1950s and 1960s to preserve the heritage of the African-American experience and to ensure its proper interpretation in American history.
 Museums devoted to African-American history are found in many African-American neighborhoods.
 Institutions such as the African American Museum and Library at Oakland, The African American Museum in Cleveland and the Natchez Museum of African American History and Culture were created by African Americans to teach and investigate cultural history that, until recent decades, was primarily preserved through oral traditions.

 Other prominent African-American museums include Chicago's DuSable Museum of African American History, and the National Museum of African American History and Culture, established in 2003 as part of the Smithsonian Institution in Washington, D.C.